-The maximum flow allotted to this sub-catchment area, during the 100-year design event, was calculated to be 3.6 L/s (16.2-(9.1+3.5)).
-This value represents the maximum allowable release rate minus the sum of the flows from the other sub-catchment areas.
+The post-development flow from this sub-catchment area will be attenuated to the best level of effort.
 The 100-year peak design flow has been set at 3.6 L/s, based on the storage available, and will be attenuated by an inlet control device (ICD) installed in the outlet pipe of CB 1.